Eastman School of Music (University of Rochester)

 Founded in: 1921

-Programs Offered: Artist Diploma (AD), Bachelor of Music (BM) – Flute Performance, Doctor of Musical Arts (DMA) – Flute Performance, Graduate Diploma (GD), Master of Music (MM) – Flute Performance
+Programs Offered: Bachelor of Music (BM) – Flute Performance, Master of Music (MM) – Flute Performance, Doctor of Musical Arts (DMA) – Flute Performance, Graduate Diploma (GD), Artist Diploma (AD)

 Founder(s): George Eastman

-Areas of Study: Chamber Music, Composition, Contemporary Music & Improvisation, Flute Performance, Music Education, Orchestral Studies
+Areas of Study: Flute Performance, Chamber Music, Orchestral Studies, Contemporary Music & Improvisation, Composition, Music Education

-Ages & Levels Accepted: Graduate (Master’s, DMA, PhD), Postgraduate / Artist Diploma, Undergraduate (Bachelor’s)
+Ages & Levels Accepted: Undergraduate (Bachelor’s), Graduate (Master’s, DMA, PhD), Postgraduate / Artist Diploma

-Events hosted: Community Events, Concert Series, Masterclasses, Workshops
+Events hosted: Masterclasses, Concert Series, Workshops, Community Events

 Founded in 1921 by George Eastman (founder of Eastman Kodak), the Eastman School of Music in Rochester, New York, is one of the leading conservatories in the United States.
 Known for its rigorous training, outstanding faculty, and strong tradition of orchestral and chamber music excellence, Eastman provides flutists with comprehensive education in performance, pedagogy, and contemporary repertoire.
 The school’s philosophy emphasizes artistry, scholarship, and professional readiness.